NordicPlayground/nrf5-eagle-reference-design/Getting_started.md

 ### Nordic_misc
 This library contains the rest of the components used in the sample eagle design(s) in the github repository, as well as some simple antenna suggestions.

+## Antenna
+In the Nordic_misc library there is supplied some suggestions for antennas, please note that antenna characteristics depends greatly on the board layout.
+These antennas are made according to the [whitepaper][monopole] on quarter wave monopole 2.45 GHz antennas.
+Remember to [tune][antuning] the antenna

+## NFC
+An NFC listener antenna suggestion is supplied in the Nordic_misc library, this is the antenna used in the [nRF52-DK] development kit.
+Remember to [tune][nfctune] the antenna.

 [sparkfun]: <https://www.sparkfun.com/>
 [adafruit]: <https://www.adafruit.com/>